-- 1. Update and Finalize Phase 2A Report (Complete) - 2.
+- 1. Update and Finalize Phase 2A Report Salt Flat Levee Assessment (Complete) - 2.
 LLPT Participation/Flood Protection System Vulnerabilities Identification (Complete) - 3.
-Salt Flat Levee 2D Hydraulic Model (90% Complete) - 4.
+Salt Flats Levee 2D Hydraulic Model (Complete) - 4.
 Conceptual Design of Improvements for Salt Flat Levee (90% Complete) - 5.
-Preliminary Design of Floodwall Replacement for Museum of Science and History (90% Complete)
+Preliminary Design of Floodwall Replacement for Museum of Science and History (Complete)

 - Task Order No. 3 was completed and the hydraulic model has been sent to FEMA for comments.
 This was distributed to Type A in January 2017. - Task Order No. 4 Salt Flats Preliminary Design Memo was submitted in December 2016 and will be finalized pending Amendment for Task Order No. 4 approval.
 Attachment #1 - Preliminary Technical Memorandum Improvement Concepts for Salt Flats Levee was given to Type A Board in February 2017 Update.
 City comments are due April 2017. - Task Order No. 5 Museum Floodwall Preliminary Design draft design memo was submitted to City for Review (Distributed in January 2017 Type A Board Meeting).
-City comments are due April 2017. - The City issued a RFQ to select consultants for 6 Type A Projects (See bullet 5 below).
-The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiations began in March 2017. - An Amendment for Task Order No. 4 was issued in March 2017 to verify how the New Harbor Bridge will impact the Salt Flats Levee. - The Consultant is preparing a contract for detailed design of the Salt Flat Levee Improvements and Museum Flood Wall.
-Draft proposal is expected April 2017.
+City comments were provided to the consultant in April 2017. - The City issued a RFQ to select consultants for 6 Type A Projects, two of the projects are for design of the improvements recommended thru this project.
+(See Item 6 below).
+The City received RFQ submittals and the Award Letters were sent out in February 2017. - Negotiations began in March 2017. - An Amendment for Task Order No. 4 was issued in March 2017 to verify how the New Harbor Bridge will impact the Salt Flats Levee. - Flatiron/Dragados, LLC (Harbor Bridge contractor) presented their analysis of the effects of the Harbor Bridge infrastructure on the Salt Flats Levee on 04/21/17.
+HDR will review this analysis/report, and provide comments to the City. - The consultant submitted the final report for Task Order No. 5 in April 2017. - The consultant submitted their design proposal for the Museum Flood Wall portion of the project on 4/26/17.
+They will wait to submit the Salt Flats Levee design proposal until they have reviewed the effects of the Harbor Bridge construction on the system.